dmkov/leetcode-problems/README.md

 |---| ----- | -------- | --------------------- |
 | 1356 | [Sort Integers by The Number of 1 Bits](https://leetcode.com/problems/sort-integers-by-the-number-of-1-bits/description/)<br>(easy) | Given a list of numbers, sort it by the number of 1s in the binary representation. | Sort and right shift:<br>1.
 Create a map with number of 1s, use right shift with mask "1" until the number is 0<br>2.
 Use sort with a custom lambda and two fields.
 O(n) for map and O(logn) for sorting |

-1356.
-Sort Integers by The Number of 1 Bits

 ## Data Structures
 | # | Title | Description | Basic idea |